Securities Litigation and Arbitration

-Dobin Law Group, P.A. has represented brokerage firms and investors in Florida for nearly 17 years.
+Dobin Law Group, P.A. has represented brokerage firms and investors in Florida for over 20 years.
 (Before that, Marc Dobin had jobs “up north” but has been in Florida long enough to consider 55 degrees “cold.”)
 He has won cases and lost cases.
 Unfortunately, nothing can be predicted to a certainty.
 Our job is to give you our best advice and counsel along the way.
 We may not avoid an arbitration hearing, but at least we’ll be there together.

 The firm has handled claims for statutory violations, such as the Securities Act of 1933 and the Securities Exchange Act of 1934 and common law claims for fraud, misrepresentation and omission, negligence, negligent supervision, breach of fiduciary duty, and breach of contract.
-The claims often involve allegations of churning, conversion, embezzlement, failure to diversify, failure to execute orders or to follow instructions, failure to hedge, forgery, front-running, market manipulation, suitability, over-concentration, theft, and unauthorized trading.
+The claims have involved allegations of churning, conversion, embezzlement, failure to diversify, failure to execute orders or to follow instructions, failure to hedge, forgery, front-running, market manipulation, suitability, over-concentration, theft, and unauthorized trading.

 The firm has experience with foreign finder issues, claims involving offshore investors, and other matters arising from international brokerage accounts and transactions.

 The firm also handles collection of debit balances, processing of garnishment claims, and resolution of clearing disputes.